Petershen-csworld/petershen-csworld.github.io/_posts/2024-07-07-What-Makes-A-Good-DA-In-KD.md

 ---
 layout: post
-title: Paper not: What Makes A Good DA In KD
+title: Paper note - What Makes A Good DA In KD
 date: 2024-07-07 17:00:00
 description: A reading note of the paper.
 tags: Papers NIPS2022